This is an eggless, soft, moist classic banana bread recipe. The USP of this banana bread recipe is it has zero butter. Be sure to watch the video!

 - In a mixing bowl, sift together both the flour, salt, baking powder and baking soda.

-- In a small mixing bowl ( buy it here ), mash the bananas nicely until no lumps remain.
+- In a small mixing bowl mash the bananas using a fork nicely until no lumps remain.
 Combine oil, yogurt, sugar, and vanilla extract with the mashed bananas.

 - Whisk until just mixed to a smooth and creamy consistency, approximately for 5 minutes.
 You can also use a hand blender or a smoothie mixer to ease the process of mixing.

 - Pour the liquid ingredients over the flour mix.
 Gently folding the batter with a spatula, till all the flour is incorporated into the cake batter and no streaks of flour remain.

 - Add chocolate chips and chopped walnuts.
 Fold them gently into the batter.

 - Pour the batter into the prepared loaf pan.
 Evenly spread the batter using a spatula.
 If you prefer, sprinkle chocolate chips and walnuts on top.
 Tap the tin on the kitchen counter to release the air trapped in the batter.